TousstNicolas/JLC2KiCad_lib/README.md

 options:
-  -h, --help            show this help message and exit -dir OUTPUT_DIR       base directory for output library files --model_path_relative
+  -h, --help            show this help message and exit -dir OUTPUT_DIR       base directory for output library files -model_base_variable MODEL_BASE_VARIABLE
-                        use --model_path_relative if you want the 3D model to be linked to the footprint using relative instead of absolute path, default is absolute
-  --no_footprint        use --no_footprint if you do not want to create the footprint --no_schematic        use --no_schematic if you do not want to create the schematic -schematic_lib SCHEMATIC_LIB
+                        use -model_base_variable if you want to specifie the base path of the 3D model using a path variable --no_footprint        use --no_footprint if you do not want to create the footprint --no_schematic        use --no_schematic if you do not want to create the schematic -schematic_lib SCHEMATIC_LIB